Valerie Li

 Abstract: In times of war and peace, governments strategically use rhetoric to generate support for their policies and actions.
 Particularly in times of conflict, governments rally the troops and their country behind their war policies through the way they speak about and frame their actions.
 While scholars have long recognized the importance of rhetoric in politics, issue frames have been notoriously hard to measure.
 Recent methodological developments in natural language processing allow for new data to be brought to bear on the topic of how issues are framed.
 Furthermore, these innovations allow for new theoretical advances in how and why frame shifts occur.
 Using these techniques, we examine the concept of dynamic issue framing in the case of the thirty-year civil war in Northern Ireland.
 We identify the dominant conflict frames propagated by the British government and study the conditions under which these frames shift overtime.
 How governments talk about a conflict matters for its policies as well as public support for its actions.
 Through understanding how the British government framed its engagement in Northern Ireland we can learn more about the politics of issue framing in democracies at war and beyond.

-6. Drivers of Connective Actions: Evidence from Two Survey Experiments", Works in Progress
+6. Drivers of Connective Actions: Evidence from Two Survey Experiments", Work in Progress

 Teaching Assistant: PLSC 498 Text-As-Data, Fall 2022